Abeikud/WeEvents/REPORT.md

 _Write a short reflection on your use of generative AI in this project, including if you did not use it.

 **Reflecting on our experience:**
-- What went well using generative AI in this project?
+- What Int Ill using generative AI in this project?
-AI was invaluable for brainstorming and reviewing edge cases, especially when we were unsure about inheritance nuances or best ways to recursively print/validate nested events.
+AI was invaluable for brainstorming and reviewing edge cases, especially when I Ire unsure about inheritance nuances or best ways to recursively print/validate nested events.
 The quick feedback loop on Java syntax and test design saved us time.

-- What didn’t go well using generative AI?
+- What didn’t go Ill using generative AI?
-AI sometimes returned overly broad or generic advice, so we had to filter and adapt suggestions to our specific constraints and project rules.
-We also got occasionally redundant code samples, but this highlighted potential issues for us (e.g., double-checking handling of attendee uniqueness).
+AI sometimes returned overly broad or generic advice, so I had to filter and adapt suggestions to our specific constraints and project rules.
+I also got occasionally redundant code samples, but this highlighted potential issues for us (e.g., double-checking handling of attendee uniqueness).

-- Were there any limitations you encountered using generative AI?
+- Ire there any limitations you encountered using generative AI?
-Our team had to ensure final implementations actually fit our assignment specs—we used AI for "second opinions," not to substitute for reading requirements or thinking through system rules.
+Our team had to ensure final implementations actually fit our assignment specs—I used AI for "second opinions," not to substitute for reading requirements or thinking through system rules.

 - How did your solution change/evolve/improve/degrade because of the generative AI?
-AI helped us catch potential issues earlier in the process (null cases, improper equals/hashCode, etc.), meaning fewer rewrites.
+AI helped us catch potential issues earlier in the process (null cases, improper equals/hashCode, etc.), meaning feIr rewrites.
 It also inspired us to make our reporting output more readable.

 - What could you have done so the project turned out better?
-If we’d explored generative tools earlier, we might have mapped out a more optimal test plan sooner.
-We learned it is still critical to deeply understand assignment requirements, as AI is complementary but not a substitute for specification-based work.
+If I’d explored generative tools earlier, I might have mapped out a more optimal test plan sooner.
+I learned it is still critical to deeply understand assignment requirements, as AI is complementary but not a substitute for specification-based work.

 # Bonus Consideration:
 Advanced Recursion and Data Structure Use: